What Is Customer Lifetime Value?

-- Loyalty programs.
+- Brand loyalty programs.
 Loyalty programs offer insights into offline purchase behavior and allow you to reward and more personally communicate to better retain customers.

 - Retention campaigns.
 Spotting churn signals early and targeting customers with personalized retention campaigns can reduce churn rate and be a big boost to CLV.

 The brands who are most successful at increasing lifetime customer value don’t look at any of the above initiatives as individual campaigns, however.
 They are part of a much larger marketing strategy to put the customer at the center of everything they do.
 Achieving this means making an organization-wide commitment to transform your people, process, and technology.